 In accordance with the Constitution of the Foundation, all Trustees are required to retire from office at the first AGM and from then at two-year intervals.
 All retiring Trustees are eligible for re-appointment.

-Trustees are appointed in line with Celtic FC Foundation's Constitution, an extract of which is detailed below:
+Trustees are appointed in line with Celtic FC Foundation's Constitution, an extract of which is detailed on the following page.

 Qualifications for Charity Trusteeship